 The second time did not go according to plan.
 They should have spoken to the rock, but instead Moses struck it twice.
 But let’s be clear: they had to ask the rock to give water!

 So the first time Moses had to strike the rock, the second time they had to ask.
 It doesn’t seem like a big difference, as it had to be struck for the first time, and the end result is the same: it became water for the people.
-Yet this was a great difference before God so much that God did not allow Moses and Aaron into the land of promise:
+Yet this was a big difference before God so much that God did not allow Moses and Aaron into the land of promise:

 „And the LORD said to Moses and Aaron, "Because you did not believe in me, to uphold me as holy in the eyes of the people of Israel, therefore you shall not bring this assembly into the land that I have given them."”